bvandewe/cml-cloud-manager/notes/IMPORT_EXISTING_INSTANCES_FEATURE.md

 - Created manually through AWS Console
 - Provisioned by CloudFormation/Terraform
 - Created by another system
-- Running before CML Cloud Manager was deployed
+- Running before Lablet Cloud Manager was deployed

-**Need:** Import these instances into CML Cloud Manager to manage them through the application.
+**Need:** Import these instances into Lablet Cloud Manager to manage them through the application.

 ---